vkohaupt/vokoscreenNG/README.md

-# vokoscreenNG
+# vokoscreenNG (New Generation)

-* Vokoscreen 2.5.0 ist the last version with ffmpg.
+* vokoscreenNG is new name and based of Qt and GStreamer.
-* vokoscreenNG is the devlopname for vokoscreen 3.0 and based of Qt and gstreamer.
+* It is written from scratch.
-* It is written from scratch
+* The old Vokoscreen 2.5.0 ist the last version with ffmpg and will not be developed further.

 # Windows 10
 ### BuildRequires